-Sales of thirsty GT’s were badly hit with the 70′s fuel crisis and also Company Developments also suffered financial problems William Wilson put the company into administration in late in 1974.
-Aston Martin, the company that had virtually never posted a profit, almost disappeared.
+Sales of thirsty GT’s were badly hit with the 70′s fuel crisis and also the owners of AML, Company Developments also suffered financial problems.
+William Wilson put the company into administration in late in 1974.
+Aston Martin Lagonda, the company that had virtually never posted a profit, almost disappeared.
 But, thankfully, a multinational consortium of enthusiastic businessmen took over in 1975 and full production began again.

 The first new car from the new owners was the spectacular Lagonda.
 The Aston Martin Lagonda was of it’s time – a classic 70′s wedge; you either love it or hate it (and I unashamedly adore the Lagonda).
 This was quickly followed by the high performance V8 Vantage – at the time, the fastest car in the world and the first British Supercar.
 Such a huge and heavy car, but with four seats and the ability to take on and beat the Lamborghini Countach and Ferrari 512BB hand down.
 The range was completed in 1978 with the elegant V8 Volante and after a gap of eight years, AML could again tempt customers in the lucrative US market with a stylish convertible.
 By the mid 1980′s the combination of the Vantage engine and open bodywork gave Aston Martin the fastest open four seater the world had ever seen, the V8 Vantage Volante.

 In 1980, AML demonstrated their engineering skills with the unveiling of the fantastic gull-winged Bulldog.
 Only one 200mph machine was constructed, and it remains the only mid-engined road car Aston Martin have ever built.